 A Chef’s knife, on the other hand, is suited to more general cutting and slicing and tends to be a little less expensive at around $40 for a decent quality product.

-Whether you’re going for the Santoku or a Chef’s knife, a good quality product should last for years.
-As such, these knives should be considered an investment.
-Therefore, it’s always worth paying as much as you can afford.
-And as mentioned in this article, how the knife feels in your hand is incredibly important and so it really is worth testing a few knives in a store before making a final decision.
+Whether you’re going for the Santoku or a Chef’s knife, a good quality blade is an investment and should last for years.
+It’s always worth paying as much as you can afford to get the best quality knife that is durable and that will maintain a sharp edge.
+And as mentioned in this article, how the knife feels in your hand is incredibly important so it really is worth testing a few knives before making a final decision.